 The teenage brain is a developing organ that won't reach maturity until twenty-five or so, and the psychological roller coaster of emerging independence and sexuality can be daunting for girls and boys alike.
 Add a divorce (or any real stress), and figuring out what's going on psychologically can be tricky.
 While your adolescent may be inherently inconsistent, moody, or test limits, during a divorce there are additional pressures to deal with over which he has little control - like the dissolution of the family as he knows it, perhaps warring parents or just worries about what the future may hold.

 So how do you tell the difference between an upset teen and a teen that needs treatment, and maybe medication?

 Now let's assume that you have answered the five questions and have brought your child in for an assessment.
-Often the first stop is your pediatrician who knows your son or daughter well and can help find a therapist who can do the job for you, such as a psychiatrist, a psychologist a social worker or a drug counselor trained in dealing with teenagers.
+Often the first stop is your pediatrician who knows your son or daughter well and can help find a therapist who can do the job for you, such as a psychiatrist, a psychologist, a certified family counselor, a social worker or a drug counselor trained in dealing with teenagers.

 In Part Two of this blog, to be published shortly, we will look at how treatment decisions are made and give you a handle on how to work with your mental health professional to make sure that your child is getting the best of help.
 There are a number of treatment strategies available, and not all require pharmaceuticals.
 If, however, medication is required, you will need to be reassured that proper steps have been taken to ensure minimal side effects and an effective treatment.